 Evidence shows that tummy tuck helps prevent skin problems caused by sagging skin.
 In particular, tummy tuck reduces the incidence of skin problems like intertrigo.
 This is a condition where there are skin rashes caused by rubbing of sagging skin.

 It can improve a patient’s life by improving self-esteem and quality of life.

 A study performed found a significant improvement in physical health after abdominoplasty.
 It also improved mental wellness, measured by life satisfaction scores.
 Most individuals taking these tests had high numbers indicating good general wellbeing.
 They scored high on Questions On Life Satisfaction, Rosenberg Self -Esteem Questionnaire, and Freiburg Personality Inventory.

-Researchers analysed the quality of life and psychological status in obese patients who underwent an abdominoplasty.
+Researchers analysed the quality of life and psychological status in obese patients who underwent the surgery.
 They found that they also reported better sexual relations.
-Another study done on women with eating disorders found abdominoplasty had significant psychological improvements.
+Another study done on women with eating disorders found significant psychological improvements after surgery.

-Tummy tuck surgery has some great advantages, but what about drawbacks?
-You should always consider the following before getting abdominoplasty surgery:
+You should always consider the following disadvantages before undergoing the surgery:

-- There are potential risks and complications with tummy tuck surgery.
+- There are potential risks and complications with the surgery.

 - There is an expected downtime of 3-4 weeks or more.
 You will need to make arrangements with your work and family commitments.

 - This procedure is best suited if you are not planning to get pregnant in the future.
 Pregnancy can stretch the tummy and compromise your results.

 - Weight gain can impact the results.
 You must be able to maintain a healthy weight.